Axxmk/csc234-flutter/README.md

 # csc234-flutter
 Projects from KMUTT course, which are both in-class and exercise.

-run this command to cleanup project before sent it out
+run this command to cleanup project before send it out
 ```
 flutter clean
 flutter pub get